 Another difference: moms in their second pregnancies tend to feel the baby moving a lot sooner.
 During the first pregnancy, many women don’t feel the “quickening” until 18-22 (or more) weeks.
 With the second (or more) pregnancy, you’re more likely to feel fetal movement sooner, even as early as 13-16 weeks; this is partly because you’re better able to recognize the sensation.
 Similarly, you’re also more likely to feel and identify Braxton Hicks contractions earlier than with your first.

 If you didn’t have any complications during your first pregnancy, it’s unlikely you’ll encounter them during your second.

 Unfortunately, mothers who suffered complications the first time around, such as preterm labor or preeclampsia, are at risk for a repeat experience; on the bright side, you and your doctors will know what to look for and can treat your pregnancy accordingly.
 If you’ve moved or switched doctors, make sure your new physician knows your entire medical history so you can get the best possible prenatal care.

-Labor and Delivery: Are Second Babies Born Earlier?
+Statistically, are Second Babies Born Earlier?